 The purpose of this webpage is to store relevant information for parents about the Coronavirus COVID-19 and the impact it is having in school.
 It is intended to be a useful reference point for accurate information and guidance.

-The school is now closed to pupils.
-There are a few children whose parents' work has been deemed critical to the national efforts in battling coronavirus and these children have been given access to childcare offered by school during the next two weeks.
-We are not open over the Easter holidays at the moment.
-This may change.
+The school is now going through a phased wider opening for more pupils.
+There are a few children whose parents' work has been deemed critical to the national efforts in battling coronavirus and these children have been given access to childcare offered by school, alongside children from Reception, Year 1 and Year 6 who the DfE asked schools to invite back.

 The Chancellor’s rescue economy package, announced on Friday 20 March, means that most businesses should be able to furlough staff and pay them 80% of their wages, claiming this money back from the government by the end of April.
 In this way businesses should not have to make staff redundant and parents can stay at home, looking after their children, allowing only critical workers and vulnerable families to access the emergency provision in schools.

 The school website already has a blogging platform in place and the Video Sharing Platform (both available from the Pupil menu on the website).
-We will use the school website to host digital copies of quarantine projects (on this page) and some teachers may use the blogging site to converse with pupils, supporting learning at home.
-We are currently discussing this home learning with teachers.
+Some teachers may use the blogging site to converse with pupils, although now that we have moved over to Google Classroom for virtual learning, many pupils are chatting on there instead.

 The symptoms are: